-I kept my natural hair within weave braids for TWO-THREE years at a time and it grew longer.
+I kept my natural hair within weave braids and it grew longer.

-The only time I removed the weave braids was to wash and condiiton my real hair.
-Once done, I immediately attached the weave braids back into my natural hair.
+The only time I removed the weave braids was to wash and condition my real hair.
+Once my hair was clean, I immediately placed the weave braids back onto my natural hair.

-The braids were convenient when it came styling my hair, but they also protected my real hair from the daily wear and tear that can ultimately lead to hair damage and hair breakage.
-I know that it was not the weave braids that made my natural hair grow longer; it was the manner in which the weave was protecting my hair.
+Wearing the braids was convenient when it came to styling my hair, but they also protected my real hair from daily wear and tear.
+I eliminated most of my hair damage and hair breakage.
+It was not the weave braids that made my natural hair grow longer; it was the manner in which the weave was protecting my hair.

 My weave braids were about 1/2 an inch wide.
-I refreshed and moisturized my weave braids about once a month.
-I re-braided my hair often because I wanted to keep them neat and eliminate those damaging dirt knots that form at the root of the hair overtime.
+I refreshed, moisturized and re-braided my braids about once every month.
+I kept my braids neat because I wanted to prevent those damaging dirt knots that can form at the root of the hair overtime.